Carigara: Geography

 It is located in the northern part of Leyte province on the coast of Carigara Bay, surrounded by rice fields and mountains.

 Carigara shares borders with Capoocan to the west, Ormoc to the south, Jaro to the southeast, Tunga to the east and Barugo to the northeast.

 Flora and Fauna

 Flora

 The climatic and topographical characteristics of Carigara's expansive terrain, encompassing wide rice fields and hilly landscapes, create an optimal environment for cultivating fruit-bearing trees, vegetables, and a variety of crops.
 Noteworthy trees suitable for cultivation include bananas, coconuts, jackfruits, mangoes, guavas, rambutans, santol, and star apples.
 In terms of vegetables, gabi, karubasa, pipino, kamalunggay, marigoso, munggos, sitaw, and upo are extensively grown by local farmers and residents, thriving exceptionally well within the community.
 Additionally, root crops like kamote and balanghoy flourish alongside rice crops, constituting a substantial part of the agricultural landscape in Carigara.

 Fauna

 Carigara features vast highland forests and a diverse fauna, including domesticated animals like carabaos, horses, cats, dogs, chickens, and pigs.
 The area is home to snakes, frogs, insects, various lizards, and a variety of birds, among other wildlife species.

+The Carigara Bay Wetlands also hosts migratory birds from the East Asian - Australasian Flyway, including the Little Egret (E.garzetta), Intermediate Egret (E. intermedia), Philippine Duck (A.luzonica), Kentish Plover (Charadrius alexandrinus), Pacific Golden Plover (Pluvialis dominica fulva), Euarasian Whimbrel (Numenius phaeopus), Common redshank (Tringa totanus), and Common greenshank (Tringa nebularia), among other migratory bird species.